Asynchronous Decentralized Bayesian Optimization for Large Scale Hyperparameter Optimization: Method

-Although RFR provides computational advantages, its uncertainty quantification capabilities are not well known or documented in the literature.
+Although RFR provides computational advantages, its uncertainty quantification capabilities are not well-known or documented in the literature.
 The most widely used RFR implementation is from the Scikit-Learn package~\cite{scikit-learn}.
 Our analysis of uncertainty quantification with the default implementation of this package showed that the predictive variance is not as good as that of GPR.
 The primary reason was the best-split strategy adopted in the usual random forest algorithm to minimize the variance of the estimator.
-Although this results in better predictive accuracy, the predictive variance is not informative in the context of Bayesian optimization because it is constant in unexplored areas.
-We tested the random split strategy for tree splitting, as documented in~\cite{hutter_algorithm_2013}, and found that the uncertainty estimates from RFR are improved and are comparable to those with GPR.
-But because it does not follow the conventional RF algorithm, the split strategy was not exposed as a parameter to the user.
+Although this results in better predictive accuracy, the predictive variance is not informative in the context of Bayesian optimization because it remains constant in unexplored areas.
+We tested the random-split strategy for tree splitting, as suggested in~\cite{hutter_algorithm_2013}, and found that the uncertainty estimates from RFR are improved and are comparable to those with GPR in interpolation area while remaining constant in extrapolation areas.
+But because it does not follow the conventional RF algorithm, the split strategy is not exposed as a parameter to the user.
 We believe that this might be one of the reasons that RFR, despite its computational advantages, was not thoroughly experimented with for the purpose of uncertainty quantification.
 The uncertainty of the RFR is computed by applying the law of total variance on the mean estimate $\mu_\text{tree}(x)$ and variance estimate $\sigma_\text{tree}(x)^2$ of the trees of the ensemble, which are learned by minimizing the squared error:

 where $\mathbb{E}[.]$ and $\mathbb{V}[.]$ are respectively the empirical mean and variance.
-Our new implementation of RFR with its improved uncertainty estimate module will be made available as open source software for future research.
+We also compared the speed of our RFR with improved uncertainty (based on Scikit-Learn) against the Python package \texttt{pyrfr}\footnote{\url{https://github.com/automl/random_forest_run}} used by~\cite{hutter_algorithm_2013}.
+We observed that our implementation is orders of magnitude faster.
+For a test case with a single continuous input variable and a single continuous output target with 10,000 samples (2/3 training and 1/3 test), ours takes 0.12 seconds while the \texttt{pyrfr} implementation takes 24 seconds.
+The implementation based on Scikit-Learn can also benefit from multi-processing.
+Our new implementation of RFR with its improved uncertainty estimate module will be made available as open-source software for future research.